 Large rolling hills with some longer climbs.
 Moderate to Advanced cycling level.
 Leisurely level with an e-bike.

-8 nights lodging, 8 breakfasts, 7 lunches, 7 dinners, walking tour of Gjirokastra, enrance fee to ruins, airport transfers, van support, hybrid bicycle, and trained bilingual guides.
+8 nights lodging, 8 breakfasts, 7 lunches, 7 dinners, walking tour of Gjirokastra, entrance fee to ruins, airport transfers, van support, hybrid bicycle, and trained bilingual guides.

-Hybrid bike is included in the cost of the tour.
-Electric-assist bike is $175.
+Giant Rove hybrid bike is included in the cost of the tour.
+Electric-assist ebike is $195.

 "It was an experience of a lifetime.
 I felt like I saw the country from a unique vantage point, and I was also physically challenged."

 "Everyone should go to Albania!
 Wait 10 years and it will be too late for the laid-back simple beauty and ease of biking."

 DAY 1: We’ll meet in Albania’s capital of Tirana.
 It’s probably the only capital city in Europe that does not have a real McDonald’s.
 If you arrive early, take some time to explore this old city.
 Visit the cultural center of Skanderbeg Square, the colorful central market for organic fruits and vegetables, and the Tirana Mosaic, the only visible Roman ruins in the town.
 0 miles.

 DAY 2: After breakfast we’ll shuttle out of the busy city and unload the bicycles at the point we first glimpse the UNESCO World Heritage site of Lake Ohrid.
 We’ll cycle down to the lake and along its shores to our hotel in Pogradec, stopping along the way for lunch at a waterfront restaurant.
 You can choose to relax at our hotel or continue on to cross the border into Macedonia to the Monastery of St. Naum.
 The monastery was established in 905 and the saint is buried here.
 Peacocks now watch over the beautiful and peaceful building.
 24 miles.